barrywood578/Energy_musings/Canada_Wide_Electricity_Model/README.txt

 NOTE: <KEY_FILE_NAME> is a file containing the key for the PVWatts web service on its first line.
-This file is not necessary, but will result in faster execution and allow unlimited execution in a day.i Key files are available for free.
+This file is not necessary, but will result in faster execution and allow unlimited execution in a day.
+Key files are available for free.
 Refer to 'api_key' at https://developer.nrel.gov/docs/solar/pvwatts/v6/ for more information.